Pavlo Kerestey: Life and work

-Kerestey was born in Uzhgorod, Ukraine, and graduated from The Lviv National Academy of Arts in 1984.
+Kerestey was born in Uzhhorod, Ukraine, and graduated from The Lviv National Academy of Arts in 1984.
 After working in Moscow during the 80s and in the Parisian Commune; an infamous underground post-Soviet artist community in Kyiv in the early 90s, he represented the Ukrainian New Wave as a prolific artist.
 The commune was known as "a testing ground for a model of an unofficial artist run production - thinking and living space after the collapse of the Soviet-Union".
 In the late 1990s he left Kyiv to work in Munich and later in London.
 He is regarded as a significant contributor to contemporary Ukrainian art, described as one of the "Top 25 [current] Ukrainian artists" having exhibited at the exhibition 'Contemporary Ukrainian Artists' at the Saatchi Gallery in 2013 named "the most comprehensive exhibition ever devoted to Ukrainian contemporary art in the UK".

 He currently lives and works in Munich, Germany and Reading, England.